Kick-off: 1945, 21/03/2019

 Watford’s Sebastian Prodl, Aleksandar Dragovic of Bayer Leverkusen and Bayern Munich’s David Alaba are proven performers in defence for this steady set-up.

-Looking at the Austria vs Poland odds, we like 7/2 for the scores to be level at half-time and full-time.
+Looking at the 7/2 for the scores to be level at half-time and full-time.

 A Look At Poland’s Betting Odds

 Poland reached the quarter-finals of Euro 2016 after a fine qualifying performance saw them finish a close second to Germany in a pool which also featured Republic of Ireland and Scotland.

 The Eagles again impressed on the road to Russia 2018, posting eight wins and a draw from 10 games to be five points clear of Denmark.